Repairing/re-plating Chrome kitchen table legs

 - Greenfield, Massachusetts

-I am also looking for hairpin chrome legs for a formica top 1950s table.
-Where were these located?Lyn Heath
+RFQ: I am also looking for hairpin chrome legs for a formica top 1950s table.
+Where were these located?Lyn H

 - Edwardsville, Illinois

 I have a 1950's formica table with chrome legs.
 I need to repair or replace two of the legs and would like to know who to call in my area.
 The legs are two legs at each corner coming together at middle.

 - Orland Park, Illinois, USA

 RFQ: I recently purchased a vintage dinner table and 4 chair set, the chrome legs and trim on the table and chairs has rusted.
 I am looking for some advice as to cost of getting the chrome restored.
 If needed I can supply pictures of the pieces to be refinished.Jason B

 I am writing to follow up to the questions about replacing chrome table legs on an old formica table.
 Does anyone know where I can locate legs to replace the ones on my table?
 The ones I have are rusted and old.Katie H